espocrm/documentation/docs/user-guide/reports.md

 ### Order by

-_Order by_ field defines how report data will be sorted.
+*Order by* field defines how report data will be sorted.

 ### Filters

-At _Filters_ section you can specify criteria that determines what records will be used in your report.
+At *Filters* section you can specify criteria to limit data displayed in report results.
 You can use logical operators 'OR' and 'AND' here.
-More info is below.
+More info [below](#filters_1).

 ### Runtime Filters

-_Runtime Filters_ allows you to specify different filters before you run the report.
+*Runtime Filters* allows you to specify different filters before you run the report.

+Note: Specifying the runtime filter can be also useful for dashlets and report panels.

 ### Charts